H-Freax/VMEvalKit/vmevalkit/tasks/object_subtraction_task/OBJECT_SUBTRACTION.md

 **Prompt Examples:**
 - "Remove the object that looks different from the others.
 Do not do anything to other objects."

+**Note:** All L4 tasks use the same unified prompt, regardless of the specific type of outlier (combination, shape consistency, or color consistency).
+This makes the task more abstract - the model needs to figure out what makes the object different.

 ## Data Structure